September 6, 2023

 School nutrition programs are reimbursed by the federal government based on the number of meals they serve.
 But the reimbursement is different based on whether the meals were paid, reduced-price, or free.
 You would think that it would be easy to just fill out some paperwork that says “We served 500 meals” and the federal government would say “Great!
 500 multiplied by $5 a meal is $2,500.”
 But that’s not how it works.
 School nutrition programs have to say, “We served 370 free breakfasts, 100 reduced-price breakfasts, and 30 paid breakfasts.
 We also served 370 free lunches, 100 reduced-price lunches, and 30 paid lunches.”
 The federal government then calculates the reimbursement based on the type of meal (i.e., breakfast or lunch) and the meal tier (i.e., free, reduced-price, or paid).
 Oh did we mention school nutrition programs only receive reimbursements for meals actually served?
 So if a stomach bug takes out 100 kids one day and the school nutrition program had purchased and prepared enough food for 500 students but only 400 ate, the school nutrition program is out of luck for those extra 100 meals.

 School nutrition programs also receive reimbursements from the state.
-Now, stay with me for this one.
 In 2011, the General Assembly passed a law that required the state to match the $0.30 copay for all students who receive reduced-price breakfasts.
 Since 2011, all students who were eligible for reduced-price or free meals have not had to pay for breakfast.
-This summer, the General Assembly included funding in the budget to cover the copay for reduced-price school lunches for the 22-23 school year.
-So families who are eligible for either reduced-price or free school meals based on their household application will be able to eat both breakfast and lunch for free this school year.
+In 2023, the General Assembly included recurring funding in the budget to cover the copay for reduced-price school lunches.
+Families who are eligible for either reduced-price or free school meals based on their household application are able to eat both breakfast and lunch for free.
 The state pays the reduced-price rate for these meals to the school nutrition program.
-While funding to cover the reduced-price breakfast copay is recurring, the General Assembly will need to include funding in next year’s budget to continue to cover reduced-price lunch copays.
 So, for every reduced-price eligible breakfast and lunch served, school nutrition programs receive federal reimbursement and copay reimbursement from the state.

 If you think this sounds like an outrageous amount of math and administrative paperwork, you’re not wrong.
 School meals are not as easy as A, B, C, or 1, 2, 3.
 They are extremely complicated and yet they are one of the most important parts of the school day.